 The pandan kek lapis is similarly mild-sweet, moist and with buttery-pandan flavour.
 With low sweetness, I can go for two or more pieces a time instead of stopping after 1 piece.
 Both kek lapis are best eaten without chilling.

 Aside from kek lapis, Rich Lapis’s kaya puff is pretty big in size as compared to others.
 The puff has flaky layered crust and is stuffed with thick green pandan kaya.
-Despite the large amount of kaya, the puff is mild-sweet and the layered crust has buttery flavour.
+Despite the large amount of kaya, the puff is mild-sweet and the layered crust has buttery flavour with a texture pretty similar to Indian karipap.
 This is nice too.

 Social Media: